Do you feel the desire to address a worldwide issue but you don't know where to start?

 - Presentations should be no shorter than 8 minutes and no longer than 10 minutes in length.

 - Students are expected to define a community in need, propose a solution using materials engineering, plan a budget surrounding that solution, and provide a plan for implementation.

-- Your team will be asked to present at MS&T20 Virtual via a recorded presentation.
-At least one member of your team must be available to answer questions during the competition judging (date and time TBD).
+- Your team will be asked to present at MS&T21.
+At least one member of your team must be available to answer questions during the competition judging on Monday, October 18, 2021.

 - Abstracts will need to be submitted by the deadline shown below.

 Your team will need to put together a pitch that includes the following items.

 - Make note of what part of the world you will be focusing on, and the community of people you hope to impact with this technology.